Title 18: Health

 (g) Any person who knowingly fails to comply with the requirements of this section or rules adopted pursuant to this section shall be subject to an administrative penalty of not more than $1,000.00 per violation.
-The commissioner may impose an administrative penalty of not more than $10,000.00 each for those violations the commissioner finds were willful.
+The Board may impose an administrative penalty of not more than $10,000.00 each for those violations the Board finds were willful.
 In addition, any person who knowingly fails to comply with the confidentiality requirements of this section or confidentiality rules adopted pursuant to this section and uses, sells, or transfers the data or information for commercial advantage, pecuniary gain, personal gain, or malicious harm shall be subject to an administrative penalty of not more than $50,000.00 per violation.
-The powers vested in the commissioner by this subsection shall be in addition to any other powers to enforce any penalties, fines, or forfeitures authorized by law.
+The powers vested in the Board by this subsection shall be in addition to any other powers to enforce any penalties, fines, or forfeitures authorized by law.

 (B) cross-matched claims data on requested members, subscribers, or policyholders; and

 (C) member, subscriber, or policyholder information necessary to determine third party liability for benefits provided.